byzer-org/byzer-desktop/README.md

 ## Know Issues

-If you reopen the project, if notebook is open before the mlsql-lang is activated,then the following error will happen.
+If you reopen the project, when notebook is open before the mlsql-lang is activated,then the following error will happen:

 ![](docs/images/error.png)

-Just reopen the notebook(.mlsqlnb) and everything goes Ok.
+Just close/open the notebook(.mlsqlnb) and everything goes Ok.